 Accidental.
 An immature Brown Booby rested on a lobster boat off Grand Manan on 20 May, 2012 and was photographed for a provincial first record.
 Another Brown Booby in flight was well-described by two experienced seabird observers east of White Head Island on 8 August, 2013.
 On the evening of 23 July, 2020 a third Brown Booby entered New Brunswick waters perched on the bow of a fishing vessel bound from Maine to Black's Harbour and remained on board until the ship arrived at its destination.
+A fourth was photographed perched on rocks off Quaco Head on 18 September, 2023, a day after the passage of Hurricane Lee.
 The Brown Booby is an inhabitant of tropical seas around the world and occurs in the Atlantic region from southern Florida to northern South America, including waters around the Caribbean islands.
 In recent decades there has been an increase in spring-summer Brown Booby sightings as far north as Atlantic Canada.